-Note: The Spectrum Control Base hostname is automatically copied from the FQDN field of the Settings menu.
-The value is entered during high-availability group definition, as explained in "Defining a high-availability group" on page 37.
+- The Spectrum Control Base hostname is automatically copied from the FQDN field of the Settings menu.
+The value is entered during high-availability group definition, as explained in "Defining a high-availability group" on page 39. - The common name of the Spectrum Control Base server must match the hostname/IP address in the URL, which is used, when registering Spectrum Control Base as a storage provider on a vCenter server.
+See "Registering Spectrum Control Base as a storage provider on vCenter server" on page 87.

-- Spectrum Control Base generates the SSL certificate and key files, restarts the Nginx process and refreshes the web browser. - 3.
-Log out and log into Spectrum Control Base to complete the certificate generation. - 4.
-To upload a certificate and a certificate key files, select Upload files on the Server Certificate dialog box.
+Spectrum Control Base generates the SSL certificate and key files, restarts the Nginx process and refreshes the web browser.

+3. Log out and log into Spectrum Control Base to complete the certificate generation.

+4. To upload a certificate and a certificate key files, select Upload files on the Server Certificate dialog box.

-Figure 19.
+Figure 21.
 Upload files option on Server Certificate dialog box

-- Click Browse and attach your certificate vp.crt, and a certificate key files, vp.key, and then click Upload.
+- 5. Click Browse and attach your certificate vp.crt, and a certificate key files, vp.key, and then click Upload.
 Spectrum Control Base overwrites the existing SSL certificate and key files, restarts the Nginx process and refreshes the web browser. - 6.
 Log out and log into Spectrum Control Base to complete the procedure.